 Each household member will need to consent by filing Form I-864A in most cases.
 Note that I-864A is a different form.

-In the Affidavit of Support sample, the sponsor has a household income of $89,300.
-Based on the table in Form I-864P, this income is more than 125 percent of the poverty guidelines for a household of eight in the state of California.
-The sponsor’s wife also works and earns an income.
-But the sponsor has sufficient income to support the household size.
-Therefore, he does not require the addition of other household members’ income or a joint sponsor.
+In the Affidavit of Support sample, the sponsor has a household income of $89,650.
+Based on the table in the federal poverty guidelines, this income is more than 125 percent of the poverty guidelines for a household of eight in the state of California.
+If the sponsor’s wife also has separate income, she could act as a household member with contributing income.
+A household member generally must submit Form I-864A along with the principal sponsor’s I-864.
+CitizenPath’s software can help you navigate this supplemental form (I-864A) for household members.

 Affidavit of Support Sample Cases